rqlite/rqlite.io/content/en/docs/FAQ/_index.md

 ## Do concurrent reads block each other?
 No, a read does not block other reads, nor does a read block a write -- as long as the reads do not use the _Strong_ consistency level.

+> This is generally true, but there is one situation where reads might block writes.
+Raft-based systems, such as rqlite, require that the database be copied to the Raft subsystem periodically and this process, known as _Snapshotting_, requires exclusive access to the database.
+Therefore a read can block Snapshotting, and since writes cannot take place during Snapshotting, it is possible for a read to block a write indirectly.
+Snapshotting usually takes only a few milliseconds to run however, so this is usually not an issue in practise.

 ## How is it different than dqlite?
 dqlite is library, written in C, that you need to integrate with your own software.
 That requires programming. rqlite is a standalone application -- it's a full [RDBMS](https://techterms.com/definition/rdbms) (albeit a relatively simple one). rqlite has everything you need to read and write data, and backup, maintain, and monitor the database itself.